 We do not recommend leaving the refrigerator running while driving, in some states this is illegal.
 You can run the refrigerator by switching to D/C power, thus powering it from the batteries, the last thing you want is to get to your destination and the food has spoiled because the light went out halfway to your destination.

-Inspect the outside furnace to make sure there is good air flow and nothing blocking it.
-Sometimes insects, birds, mice and other critters can block and interfere these furnace vents.
+Inspect the outside furnace to make sure there is good airflow and nothing is blocking it.
+Sometimes insects, birds, mice, and other critters can block and interfere with these furnace vents.

 When I was young I learned from Boy Scouts "Be Prepared", this invaluable information still serves me today.